microsoft/vscode-docs/api/extension-guides/file-icon-theme.md

 MetaDescription: A guide to creating Icon Theme in Visual Studio Code
 ---

-# Icon Theme
+# File Icon Theme

 Visual Studio Code displays icons next to filenames throughout its UI, and extensions can contribute new sets of file icons that users can choose from.

-## Adding a new Icon Theme
+## Adding a new File Icon Theme

-You can create your own icon theme from icons (preferably SVG) and from icon fonts.
+You can create your own file icon theme from icons (preferably SVG) and from icon fonts.
 As example, check out the two built-in themes: [Minimal](https://github.com/Microsoft/vscode/tree/master/extensions/theme-defaults) and [Seti](https://github.com/Microsoft/vscode/tree/master/extensions/theme-seti).

 To begin, create a VS Code extension and add the `iconTheme` contribution point.